 We have an honesty shop with basic camping foods (pasta, tinned tomatoes, passata, ground coffee, herb teas, furrow crisps, marmalade, honey, eggs etc as well as pizza dough making ingredients - though no milk, cheeese or bread) so you don't need to bring everything with you.
 We'd also like to encourage people not to bring lots of single-use plastic - the biggest use seems to be bottled water.
 All our water is drinking water and in 2018 we've invested in charcoal filtered water for those who prefer to drink this.
 So please, before you leave home, think plastic!

-Have a look in our facilities album for more photos and in the yurt albums to see how the yurts are fitted out inside.
+Have a look in our facilities album for more photos and in the yurt albums to see how the yurts and the hut are fitted out inside.

 What should you bring?

-The yurts and kitchens are fully equipped with duvets and pillows, tables, chairs, rechargeable lantern and cooking equipment.
-Definitely bring a torch or two as well as crocs/flip-flops or wellies for walking through the dewy grass in the morning (useful too for the occasional wet day) and slippers or thick socks for wearing inside the yurt.
-Remember to bring sheets, pillow cases and towels if you haven't booked them from us.
-Something warm for sitting out in the evening (it can get quite cool once the sun has gone down) that you won’t mind smelling of wood smoke if you indulge in a campfire.
+The yurts are fully equipped with duvets and pillows, tables, chairs, rechargeable lantern and cooking equipment.
+Definitely bring a torch or two as well as crocs/flip-flops or wellies for walking through the dewy grass in the morning (useful too for the occasional wet day) and slippers or thick socks for wearing inside.
+Remember to bring sheets, pillow cases and towels if you haven't booked them from us (the doubles are all standard double size) and something warm for sitting out in the evening (it can get quite cool once the sun has gone down) that you won’t mind smelling of wood smoke from sitting round the campfire.
 Other than that, pretty much what you’d take for a stay in the country.
 Swimming things if you fancy a trip to Southwold or Walberswick, or any of the nearby wild swimming spots (ask us for advice!) or if you want to retain your modesty in the woodland showers.